 Senior institution: An institution of higher education offering baccalaureate programs.
 Grand Valley is a public senior institution.

-SWS section: A section of a Grand Valley course that requires extensive writing to teach students to distinguish writing conventions and expectations in their major field from those in other fields while still recognizing that all writing depends on communicating purposefully with an audience.
+SWS section: A section of a Grand Valley course that requires extensive writing in order to teach students both to distinguish writing conventions and expectations in their major field from those in other fields while still recognizing that all writing depends on communicating purposefully with an audience.

 Teachable major: A state-approved major program for teacher certification at the secondary and/or elementary level.

 Telecourse: A course offered for credit on WGVU/WGVK-TV, Channels 35 and 52.

 Thesis: An extensive written discourse on a new point of view resulting from research; usually a requirement for an advanced academic degree.